-If you want to see how the lives of ordinary people looked like – in complete contrast to that of Ceausescu, book this communist time-capsule experience to visit an apartment with well-preserved objects, decorations and facts of life from the 1970s that belonged to the parents of one of our guides.
+And if you want to see how Romanian people lived – in complete contrast to that of Ceausescu! - you can visit a unique time-capsule museum: a well-preserved apartment with objects, decorations and facts of life from the 1970s that belonged to the parents of one of our guides.

 - Revolution Square in Bucharest

-On December 21 1989, Ceausescu organized a huge rally of about 100,000 people in Revolution (then “Palace”) Square in a desperate effort to end the anti-communist movement.
+On December 21 1989 dictator Nicolae Ceaușescu organised a huge rally of about 100,000 people in Revolution Square (then called Palace Square) to show the strength and support for the communist regime.
 It was the dictator’s last public speech as the anticommunist revolution started before his eyes.
-The square was renamed after 1989 to honor the fallen heroes of the revolution.

-Revolution Square is an important communist attraction in Bucharest and home to the former Royal Palace (now the National Museum of Art of Romania), the Romanian Athenaeum, the Athénée Palace Hotel (where all stories of espionage originate from) and the Monument of Rebirth, a memorial for the victims of 1989 revolution.
-Book our communist walking tour to learn more about these sights
+Revolution Square is an important tourist attraction in Bucharest and nearby is also the Royal Palace (now the National Museum of Art of Romania), the Romanian Athenaeum, the Athénée Palace Hotel (filled with espionage stories) and the Monument of Rebirth for the victims of the 1989 Romanian revolution.
+On our walking communist tour you'll learn more about these sights

 - Union Square in Timisoara

 Union Square in Timisoara houses the Opera to the North and the Orthodox Metropolitan Cathedral to the South, two of the city’s most important landmarks.
-But apart from being a beautiful representation of Baroque architecture, the Union Square is also the place where the 1989 anticommunism revolution began and where hundreds of people were killed by the military trying to stop the protests.
-Some buildings still have bullet holes.
+But apart from being a beautiful representation of Baroque architecture, the Union Square is also the place where the 1989 Romanian revolution began and where hundreds of people were killed by the military trying to stop the protests.
+Some buildings still have bullet holes in them.

 - The Military Garrison at Târgoviște

-As the people they summoned to Palace Square started to boo them and chant anticommunism slogans, Nicolae and Elena Ceausescu tried to flee the country by helicopter but were captured in the city of Targoviste, about 47 miles from Bucharest.
-After a quick trial, on Christmas Day they were both executed through shooting.
+As the people they summoned to Palace Square started to boo and chant anticommunist slogans, Nicolae and Elena Ceausescu tried to flee the country by helicopter but were captured in the city of Targoviste, about 47 miles from Bucharest.
+After a quick trial, on Christmas Day they were executed by a firing squad.

-The military garrison where this happened was turned into a communist museum where guides explain the significance of this bloody event in Romanian history.
-The bullet holes and body outlines are still visible on the wall where the two were executed, and you can also enter the small room where the trial took place.
+The military garrison where this happened was turned into a small communist museum where our guides explain the significance of this bloody event in Romanian history.
+The bullet holes and body outlines are still visible on the wall where they were executed, and you can also enter the small room where the trial took place.

 - Victims of Communism Memorial

 The now bright and yellow building in Sighetu Marmatiei in Maramures, North-Western Romania, was one of the darkest and most feared communist prison where the regime’s political opponents and dissidents were tortured and killed, especially during the political turmoil of the late 1940s when the communism regime came to power.